csiu/blog/_posts/2016-05-22_noodlers-ink/2016-05-22-noodlers-ink.md

 |    8|[El Lawrence](http://www.gouletpens.com/search?query=N19599)           |    4.6|Yes         |Yes       |Yes             |
 |    8|[Polar Black](http://www.gouletpens.com/search?query=N19201)           |    4.6|Yes         |Yes       |Yes             |

-From this list, it looks like I should get "Black", "Blue Ghost", or "General of the Armies": Black is an unexceptional colour and is easily found in regular ball point pens; Blue Ghost is an invisible ink and I want something I can see; and General of the Armies is a maybe.
+From this list, it looks like I should get "Black", "Blue Ghost", or "General of the Armies": Black is an unexceptional colour and is easily found in regular ballpoint pens; Blue Ghost is an invisible ink and I want something I can see; and General of the Armies is a maybe.

 p.s.